openshift/release/README.md

 ## Cluster and Service Configuration Manifests

-### Core Services and Configuration
+### Core Services and Configuration (legacy)

-_Only `core-services/secrets` folder is applied to the cluster api.ci._
+_This folder is no longer applied to the cluster api.ci which is going to be offline soon._

-Except [user secret management](https://docs.ci.openshift.org/docs/how-tos/adding-a-new-secret-to-ci/), no services are running on `api.ci`.

 ### Additional Services and Configuration (legacy)

 _This folder is no longer applied to the cluster api.ci which is going to be offline soon._